sarangics/Research/README.md

-14. Removing special characters from the data frame.
-And convert to lowercase letters Email content	Label
+14.Removing special characters from the data frame.
+And convert to lowercase letters
+	Email content	Label
 0	hello fork so they have aaron schwartz on n...
 0
 1	on mon 2 sep 2002 reza b'far ebuilt wrote: w...
 0